Santa Barbara Joins Cities in California Banning Natural Gas:

 Exemptions to Natural Gas Ban:

 The natural gas ban for new construction takes effect on January 1st, 2022.
 Meaning, it applies to any permits pulled from this date onwards.
 “New construction” includes alterations to existing structures that require more than 75% teardown.
-However, there are exemptions in this stage.
+However, there are exemptions at this stage.
 The natural gas ban in new construction does not apply when there is no electricity hookup available at the location.
 Some commercial instances are exempt such as restaurants, clean rooms, and labs.
 Lastly, attached granny flats are exempt.

 BarrierEnergy is Here to Help: